 Comfort Wheeler Tombstone

-When Comfort married Amelia Ainsworth, 4 July 1840, in Woodbury, Vermont, he was 74 and she was 34, only 40 years younger.
-Seven years later Constant was born on December 4, 1847, and Comfort would have been 81 years old.
+When Comfort married Amelia Ainsworth on 4 July 1840, in Woodbury, Vermont, he was 74, and she was 34, only 40 years younger.
+Seven years later, Constant was born on December 4, 1847, and Comfort would have been 81 years old.
 Though Comfort lived until he was 89, he would die before Constant turned 8.

 From a later news article on his death about Constant’s Civil War record.